-As a retailer, this is undoubtedly your busiest time of the year, so keeping your game on point can have some real rewards.
+As a retailer, holiday season is undoubtedly your busiest time of the year, so keeping your game on point can have some real rewards.
 Failing to prepare appropriately, however, can have long term consequences, whether it’s disappointed customers or missed revenue.
 Here is the essential retail checklist to ensure you’re ready for a successful holiday season (and beyond).

 Put Your Best Foot Forward, but Plan for Backup